 The "Examination Fairness Act" thus goes beyond overturning post-financial crisis regulations to make bank oversight even weaker than it was prior to 2008.
-As we reach the 10th anniversary of the greatest financial crisis in American history, it should be obvious that this is completely the wrong direction for Congress to take.
+As we reach the 10th anniversary of the greatest economic and financial crisis since 1929, it should be obvious that this is completely the wrong direction for Congress to take.
 Since the crisis, fresh scandals like those at Wells Fargo have continued to remind us that we need effective supervision to prevent pervasive and harmful abuse of consumers.